bbody/bbody.github.io/_posts/2019-11-05-emojis-in-your-git.md

 Although this might not be applicable in all situations, sometimes emojis won't be displayed, but by using shortcodes you can see the fallback text.
 For example: `:twisted_rightwards_arrows: Merge code`.
 So I've only been using it sparingly on a select few projects.
 I have been seeing productivity gains in the frontend + backend project I'm currently developing.

 As I sit here writing this post, I'm not sure how to sum it all up.
-I'm not sure if I would recommend using emojis in git commits - I haven't seen the productivity payoff yet, but I can see how it could be beneficial, particularly in the commercial arena.
-That being said, I definitely suggest giving it a try - it might be your thing.
+I'm not sure if I would recommend using emojis in git commits.
+I haven't seen the productivity payoff yet, but I can see how it could be beneficial, particularly in the commercial arena.
+That being said, I definitely suggest giving it a try, it might be your thing!